anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 ## 37. Cloud Deployment Testing

-The deployed application was also tested after adding the OpenWeather API key to Streamlit Secrets.
+The deployed application was tested after adding the OpenWeather API key to Streamlit Secrets.

 The API key was added using the correct TOML format.